gndrmnn/nodepool/doc/source/configuration.rst

       .. attr:: name
          :required:

-         The project's name that will be used to create the pods.
+         The project's (namespace) name that will be used to create the pods.

       .. attr:: node-attributes
          :type: dict